 Select which Jira projects you would like to import in eazyBI.
-You can select all projects , list of chosen projects , or all projects with a particular category .
+You can select all or individual projects and hide unselected ones, as well as clear selection , use the search filter to find your project , and even choose between projects and categories when selecting data for import .
 When a category for a project is changed in Jira, the project will be automatically deselected from eazyBI import, if the new category isn't selected. eazyBI will automatically detect selected Project type and will provide additional import options for Software and Service Management projects.

 Statuses and history

 Option "Import issue change history" also should be selected if you want to import custom field changes (should be used together with option "Import value changes" for the custom fields and Sprints).

 Regular import frequency